mila-iqia/covid_p2p_risk_prediction/README.md

     - `day` [0-13] day of the encounter, 0 being today and 13 being 14 days ago

 **Targets:**
-* Classification of infection status:
+* Classification of infection status: *N_e* + 1 array which is a multinomial of all encounters + a special "null" encounter, structured as follows:
-    - Binary variable 0/1 of whether Alice is infected
     - (*N_e*) binary array 0/1 for each encounter, where the target is 1 if Alice was infected by that Bob encounter and 0 if they are were not
+    - Binary variable 0/1 for the special "null" encounter, which indicates whether Alice has been infected by any of the *N_e* encounters; 0 if not, 1 if so

 * Regression of personal infectiousness: (14) array of floats of Alice's infectiousness for each of the past 14 days

 **Metrics:**

 * **P**: Precision is of the top 1% of highest-risk people, what % are correctly identified as being infected
 * **P-U**: Precision-Untested is of the top 1% of highest-risk people, excluding those who have a positive test, what % are correctly identified as being infected
-* **P-A**: Precision-Asymptomatic is of the top 1% of highest-risk people, excluding those who have a positive test and those who have symptoms, what % are correctly identified as being infected
+* **P-UA**: Precision-Asymptomatic is of the top 1% of highest-risk people, excluding those who have a positive test and those who have symptoms, what % are correctly identified as being infected
 * **R**: Recall is what % of those infected are correctly identified as being infected
 * **R-U**: Recall-Untested is what % of those infected are correctly identified as being infected, among people who have not been tested
-* **R-A** Recall-Asymptomatic is what % of those infected are correctly identified as being infected, among people who are asymptomatic
+* **R-UA**: Recall-Asymptomatic is what % of those infected are correctly identified as being infected, excluding those who have symptoms and those who have a positive test
+* **EIE**: Expected Infectiousness Error: difference between the expected infectiousness target infectiousnes
-* **MSE**: is Mean Squared Error, between the target risk and the prediction for the infectiousness of each person.
-(Possibly N/A for non-ML methods)
+* **MSE**: is Mean Squared Error, between the target infectiousness and the prediction for the infectiousness of each Alice.
+(Possibly N/A for non-ML methods).
-* **MRR**: is Mean Reciprocal Rank TODO
+* **MRR**: is Mean Reciprocal Rank, where the predictions of being infected in each encounter (including the special "null" encounter) are ranked.
+The target is to put the infection encounter top in the ranking, or put the null encounter top if none of the encounters resulted in infection.
+(Possibly N/A for non-ML methods).

 ## Results